fstarnaud/ozp-documentation-wiki/Iteration-30.md

 ### Webtop
 * Improve accessibility
+  * List of specific 508 compliance items that have been completed
+  * List of potential 508 compliance challenges
 * Streamline behavior of clicking an app icon in the webtop toolbar between both grid and desktop views [#596](http://github.com/ozone-development/ozp-webtop/issues/596)
 * Wrap up 'share a folder' functionality where HUD can open a folder of apps in a new dashboard in webtop